 A.6.6.16.1.1 Test purpose and Environment

-The purpose of the test is to verify that the PRS-RSRPP measurement meets the delay requirements specified in clause 9.9.6.5 in an environment with AWGN propagation conditions.
+The purpose of the test is to verify that the PRS-RSRPP measurement meets the delay requirements specified in clause 9.9.6.5 in an environment with two-tap channel.

 The supported test configurations are specified in Table A.6.6.16.1.1-1.